amd/ZenDNN-tensorflow-plugin/README.md

 $ git clone https://github.com/amd/ZenDNN-tensorflow-plugin.git
 $ cd ZenDNN-tensorflow-plugin/
 ```
-Note: Repository is defaults to master branch, to build the version 5.1.0 checkout the branch r5.1.0.
+Note: Repository is defaults to master branch, to build the version 5.1.0 checkout the r5.1 branch.
 ```
-$ git checkout r5.1.0
+$ git checkout r5.1
 ```

 ### 2. Configuring &  Building the TensorFlow-ZenDNN Plug-in using script.